gsa-gvpt/gvpt-methods/modeling/README.md

 ## Materials

-The slides are available [here](https://github.com/EandrewJones/gvpt-methods/tree/master/modeling/Slides.html) and related materials are all located in the parent [repository](https://github.com/EandrewJones/gvpt-methods/tree/master/modeling).
+The slides are available [here](https://github.com/gsa-gvpt/gvpt-methods/blob/master/modeling/Slides.html) (recommend downloading it first and then opening the file) and related materials are all located in the parent [repository](https://github.com/gsa-gvpt/gvpt-methods/tree/master/modeling).

 ## References